What has Cindy done so far?

 - Formed community advisory committees to help the Board of County Commissioners (BoCC) address wildlife habitat protection and Teton River management.

-- Established and secured funding for the community’s Joint Housing Authority and approved the Affordable Housing Strategic Plan that is currently being implemented.
+- Established and secured funding for the community’s Joint Housing Authority and approved the community-wide Affordable Housing Strategic Plan that is currently being implemented.

 - Declared a pandemic emergency and led the effort to establish a coordinated response to COVID-19 that has successfully slowed the spread of the virus in our community